-Our long-lived assets are evaluated for impairment when events and circumstances indicate the assets may be impaired.
+Our long-lived assets are evaluated for impairment as of the end of each reporting period for events and circumstances that indicate the assets may be impaired.
 Indicators include operating or cash flow losses, significant decreases in market value, or changes in technology.

-To determine if impairment exists for our property and equipment used in operations, we group our property and equipment by type (the lowest level for which there are identifiable cash flows) and then estimate their future cash flows based on projections of capacity, asset age, maintenance requirements, and other relevant conditions.
+If we conclude that events and circumstances indicate the assets may be impaired, to determine if impairment exists for our property and equipment used in operations, we group our property and equipment by type (the lowest level for which there are identifiable cash flows) and then estimate their future cash flows based on projections of capacity, asset age, maintenance requirements, and other relevant conditions.
 An impairment occurs when the sum of the estimated undiscounted future cash flows are less than the aggregate carrying value of the assets.
 The impairment loss recognized is the amount by which the assets' carrying value exceeds its estimated fair value.
 We estimate our property and equipment's fair value using third party valuations which consider the effects of the current market environment, age of the assets, and marketability.

 We have not identified any events and circumstances that would indicate that our long-lived assets may be impaired.
-Accordingly, we have not recorded any impairment charge our existing property and equipment during the twelve months ended December 31, 2022.
+Accordingly, we have not recorded any impairment charge to our existing property and equipment during the twelve months ended December 31, 2023.